App Volumes Architecture

 When using package storage groups, the App Volumes Manager manages the connection to the relevant package, based on location and number of attachments across all the datastores in the group.

-Scaling App Volumes with Storage Groups
+Scaling App Volumes with storage groups

 Once created, packages are read-only.
 As more and more users are entitled to and begin using a given package, the number of concurrent read operations increases.
 With enough users reading from a single package, performance can be negatively impacted.
 Performance can be improved by creating one or more copies of the package on additional datastores and spreading user access across them.